anmold-07/Model-Extraction-with-RL/README.md

 Please feel to reach out to "dwivea2" at "rpi.edu" if you have any questions or want to collaborate further on this project.

 The code for the baselines are built upon the code by the original contributor and author that can be found on: https://github.com/ftramer/Steal-ML.
 The only caveat is that their code requires quite a few modifications in order to run with Python-3.
-The modified code for the baselines in this git repository gets rid of the necessary issues.
+The modified code for the baselines in this git repository gets rid of all the issues.